Mrestof/k-and-r-solutions/readme.txt

 This is a collection of my solutions to K&R2 tasks, scripts for running them and some other related stuff.
+Solutions are named like this: "ex210.c" for Exercise 2-10 in book.
+Files named "n-smth.c" are code samples related to chapters.

 To run a solution you have a few options: